Best Black Friday deals 2020: Argos, John Lewis, Currys, Amazon and more

 Nintendo Switch

 The relatively newer Nintendo Switch won’t be getting a next-gen upgrade like it’s Playstation and Xbox cousins – so there’s every reason to pick up the ever-popular portable console.
-There were some incredible Nintendo Switch deals – last year and we expect even better this time around, likely with the best-selling Animal Crossing: New Horizons and potentially even on the Fortnite-themed Switch.
+There were some incredible Nintendo Switch deals last year and we expect even better this time around, along with some of the best Switch games such as best-selling Animal Crossing: New Horizons.

 NOW TV Stick